karyeet/heroku-lavalink/README.md

 ### Github Deploy:
 1. Create a fork of this repo
 2. Navigate to your heroku project @dashboard.heroku.com
-3. Navigate to your project *"Settings"*, click *"Reaveal Config Vars"*, and set a new var called *PASS* to what you want your lavalink password to be.
+3. Navigate to your project *"Settings"*, click *"Reaveal Config Vars"*, and create a new var called *PASS* and set it to what you want your lavalink password to be.
-4. In the same menu, set a new var called JAVA_TOOL_OPTIONS and set it to "-XX:+UseContainerSupport -Xmx500m -Xss256k -XX:CICompilerCount=2 -Dfile.encoding=UTF-8" without the "" , this will set ram to max on a free dyno
+4. In the same menu, create a new var called JAVA_TOOL_OPTIONS and set it to "-XX:+UseContainerSupport -Xmx500m -Xss256k -XX:CICompilerCount=2 -Dfile.encoding=UTF-8" without the "" , this will set ram to max on a free dyno
+5. In the same menu, create a var called APP_NAME and set it to your heroku applications name.
-5. Navigate to the *"Deploy"* tab
+6. Navigate to the *"Deploy"* tab
-6. Find/Click the *"Connect to GitHub"* section and login if needed
+7. Find/Click the *"Connect to GitHub"* section and login if needed
-7. For the repo name, type *"heroku-lavalink"* and Click *"Search"*
+8. For the repo name, type *"heroku-lavalink"* and Click *"Search"*
-8. Click *"Connect"*
+9. Click *"Connect"*
-9. Scroll down and find *"Manual Deploy"*, then switch the branch to auto and *"Deploy Branch"*.
+10. Scroll down and find *"Manual Deploy"*, then switch the branch to auto and *"Deploy Branch"*.

 ### Heroku CLI Deploy:
 1. Download files (Clone or download->Download ZIP).